ONSdigital/survey-assist-api/docs/guide.md

 #### 1. Verify Data Files Are Loaded
 Check the Docker container logs to confirm the data files are loaded successfully:

+**Note**: The API currently uses the root endpoint `/` for status checks.
+Use `curl http://localhost:8080/` to verify the container is running.
 ```bash
 # Get the container ID
 docker ps